suyuliu347/econ211_fall2025/code_data/README.md

 The results in the paper are obtained using Stata and R. The code is located in the `code` folder.

+### Main script
+`main.do` organizes the code:

 + Cleans OLI demand and supply data (daily → monthly) `clean oli data.r`
 + Processes BRW and HFI monetary policy shocks `clean shocks.r`
 + Merges OLI and monetary policy series into a single dataset `merge.r`
 + Produces all regressions `baseline_regressions.do`
++ The script generates each figure in a figure window and saves the figures as PDF files.

 ### Generates figures used in the paper